insin/newforms/docs/formsets.rst

 implement "add another" functionality -- since this is a common use case, formsets have an ``addAnother()`` method does this for you.

+Formsets also have a ``removeForm(index)`` method which takes care of the internal details of removing an extra form. *This should only ever be called with the index of an extra form in the formset.* To ensure this, if you're displaying a formset which contains both initial forms for existing data, and extra forms for new data which support deletion, use both :js:func:`BaseFormSet.initialForms` and :js:func:`BaseFormSet.extraForms` when rendering instead of looping over :js:func:`BaseFormSet.forms`.

 If you ever have a need to use FormSets on the client side *and* perform a regular HTTP POST request to process the form, you can still render ``formset.managmentForm()`` -- its hidden fields will be kept in sync with any